 What is Thrive Leads?

 Thrive Leads is one of several plugins offered by Thrive Themes.
 As a conversion focussed company, I think it is fair to say that TL is their flagship product.
-TL is the plugin that drew me to their company and lead me to purchase their full suite of plugins and themes included in Thrive Membership.
+TL is the plugin that drew me to their company and lead me to purchase their full suite of plugins and themes included in the Thrive Suite.

 Thrive Leads allows you to create opt-in forms of different types, connect them to your email marketing service, and display them on different areas of your website.
 You can use Thrive’s page builder plugin, Thrive Architect, to create any type of design that you could think of, and to a/b test your designs to ensure that they are optimised for conversion.